JefferyLJF1129/A-star/README.md

 # A-star
 An small project on implementing A-star algorithm.

+You're allowed to input the start point and the end point.
-You can define the map, the start point and the end point on the code.
+You can define the map in the code.